 Our vision for SMaRT is that of a scheme which will provide a high quality, fast and reliable public transport service along the A4 to link Slough Trading Estate, the town centre and the east of the borough, with the potential to provide a direct mass rapid transit connection to Heathrow.

 SMaRT Phase 1 extends from Slough Trading Estate to Slough railway station, while Phase 2 would extend SMaRT eastwards to the borough boundary and Heathrow.

 Public consultation was carried out in Autumn 2014 and further consultation has been carried out with businesses along the SMaRT route since.

-Construction works are now under way and will continue throughout the summer.
+Construction works are largely complete for Phase 1 (Slough Trading Estate to Slough railway station).
 For further information please see the following documents: